AshishDavid/RestaurantManagementSystem/README.md

 -Customers must register with full information.
 -Customers will be able to edit their information.
 -Customer can order through online from the online menu based on their own dining preferences.
--Discount will be awarded to the customer based on certain criteria.
--The customer can make the table reservation.
 -User can submit feedback about the restaurant on the website.
 -The system administrator will select the online menu.
 -The system administrator can view all the existing/pending order